How to Start and Run a DOCARE University Chapter

 We couldn’t have as much positive impact without our university chapters.
 Of course, part of our mission to help osteopathic medical students participate in opportunities beyond the US border—but also, the contributions of students help support our continuity of care clinics year-round, ensuring that DOCARE can help provide primary care to three rural communities in Central America and form a base for ensuring visiting short-term volunteer groups make a positive impact.

 University chapters contribute to the personal and professional development of the students who participate on campus, too.
 DOCARE members can participate with a group passionate about helping people in low-income communities, learning about global health, and supporting student participation in global health activities.

-We are grateful and proud that 12 of the 36 colleges of osteopathic medicine in the United States have a DOCARE university chapter, and we invite all COMs to join.
+We are grateful and proud that many colleges of osteopathic medicine in the United States have a DOCARE university chapter, and we invite all COMs to join.
 Find out more at the links below.

 Sample Bylaws (.DOCX)